 Dance for Life raises awareness and funds for HIV/AIDS care, education and prevention while promoting the art of dance in Chicago.
 Volunteers are needed to support check-in, guest registration and merchandise sales.

-The AIDS Foundation of Chicago (AFC) Associate Board includes young professionals and emerging leaders who are passionate leaders in the fight for HIV/AIDS services and prevention in the Chicago metropolitan area.
-Members of the Associate Board act as ambassadors for AFC by fundraising, becoming involved in AFC activities and engaging other young professionals to make a difference.
+AIDS Foundation Chicago (AFC)’s Associate Board includes young professionals and emerging leaders who are passionate in the fight for HIV/AIDS services and prevention in the Chicagoland area.
+Members of the Associate Board act as ambassadors for AFC by taking part in fundraising, community service, and advocacy activities that create health equity and justice for people living with and vulnerable to HIV/AIDS and other related chronic conditions.

 Throughout the year, AFC’s volunteers, members and supporters will be called upon to speak up for initiatives spearheaded by AFC that work to improve services for, and protect the rights of, people living with and vulnerable to HIV.
 This includes attending virtual and in-person advocacy events and making phone calls to representatives.